paulgb/dinesafe-api/README.md

 DineSafe API Server
 ===================

 A simple API to access DineSafe data.
-In addition to the data published by DineSafe, the results include the geocoded coordinates of the address and a point score assigned based on recent infractions.
+In addition to the data published by Toronto Public Health's [DineSafe](http://www.toronto.ca/health/dinesafe/index.htm), the results include the geocoded coordinates of the address and a point score assigned based on recent infractions.
 The server loads the data into an in-memory R-Tree to provide efficient location queries.

 Calls
 -----